Skip to content

 Step 3: Test painting application methods.

 There are a lot of different possibilities when it comes to painting/spraying onto the mailer.
-I chose to use acrylic paint, because it is accessible, durable, and easy to use.
+I chose to use acrylic paint, because it is accessible, durable and easy to use.
 I picked a dark blue that would contrast well with the brown paper.

 I did some tests on a different piece of paper before moving onto the packaging.
 The mailers are expensive, so I don’t want to mess up or waste anything.
 Then, I took my stencil and placed it in the center of my mailer.
 I also made sure to put my paint and sponge beside my workspace so I could easily go back and forth from paint to stencil.

-I chose to use a makeup sponge to dab paint onto my mailers because they are very dense, which allows them to distribute paint evenly across your surface.
+I chose to use a makeup sponge to dab paint onto my mailers because they are very dense, which allows them to distribute paint evenly across the surface.
 Disposable ones work best.
 They cost about $3 for a pack of 20.

 Step 4: Carefully apply paint to the packaging using the stencil.

-I chose not to tape down the edges because I had many mailers to print, but if you would like more stability feel free to use masking tape.
+I chose not to tape down the edges because I had many mailers to print, but if you would like more stability, feel free to use masking tape.
 Instead, I simply held the stencil down in the areas I was printing.

 If you use the makeup sponge method, take a small amount of paint on your sponge and dab over the stencil.
 Try not to let any paint pool up, because it will lead to the paint bleeding outside of the stencil.